-An uncontested divorce is a court proceeding where both parties have a mutual agreement on all of the issues related to their divorce including property division, child custody and spousal support, parenting time, alimony and other financial matters.
+When it comes to uncontested divorce in Ontario, you need to understand that it is a court proceeding where both parties have a mutual agreement on all of the issues related to their divorce including property division, child custody and spousal support, parenting time, alimony and other financial matters..
 An uncontested ‘sole’ divorce is when one party initiates the divorce process, the other spouse is served/notified of the divorce application, and your spouse does not contest the divorce or raise any issues regarding the divorce.
 In a joint divorce you do not initiate any action against each other.
 Rather, both spouses attend our office to sign the required divorce paperwork informing the court of their intention to divorce.

 Requirements for Uncontested Divorce

 There are various requirements you and your spouse will have to meet in order to use our Ontario uncontested divorce service.
 Listed below are the mandatory requirements and information about the process:

 - As noted above, the uncontested divorce service is for clients who are seeking only a divorce (i.e. marital status change).
 If you require legal advice regarding division of property, custody, or child/spousal support, contact us to arrange a consultation with one of our divorce lawyers.

 - Please make sure that your spouse will not contest the divorce (i.e. make claims against you).
 If there are any outstanding issues relating to custody, support or division of property between you and your spouse, contact us now to obtain a consultation about your potential rights/obligations and options.